ROCmSoftwarePlatform/Megatron-LM/examples/llama/readme.md

   ```
   In this case, the automatically generated output files are named `my-gpt2_text_document.bin` and `my-gpt2_text_document.idx`.

-  Please refer to `examples/llama/prepare_dataset.sh` as an example to download and prepare bookcorpus datatset.

 ---

 ## 2. Configurations in Script (`Megatron-LM/examples/llama`)